wagiminator/CH32V003-IR-Remote/README.md

 ![IR_Remote_current.png](https://raw.githubusercontent.com/wagiminator/CH32V003-IR-Remote/main/documentation/IR_Remote_current.png)

-When sending a NEC telegram, the current consumption averages around 3mA for 71ms.
-In theory, a single battery could send almost 4 million telegrams.
+When sending a NEC telegram, the current consumption averages around 5mA for 71ms.
+In theory, a single battery could send more than 2 million telegrams.
 However, rechargeable LIR2032 batteries have a much lower capacity.

 By the way, although 9µA in standby mode seems low, the [ATtiny13A](https://github.com/wagiminator/ATtiny13-TinyRemote) uses only about 150nA, which is 60 times less!